 URMC Community Advisory Council

 The Center for Community Health & Prevention and University of Rochester Medical Center seek to promote health equity and improve health by combining community expertise and academic knowledge.
-The community voice is critical to identifying priority health needs and, in collaboration with academic partners, developing successful strategies that address these needs and reduce health inequalities.
+The community voices are critical to identifying priority health needs and, in collaboration with academic partners, developing successful strategies that address these needs and reduce health inequities.